Slanfan/mtg-batch-event-manager/README.md

 # Version history

+1.0.12
+- Added support to rename attendee and all instances of the name
+- Bugfix: Adding new attendee during active batch adds the attendee as unpaired for each segment in the batch

 1.0.11
 - Adding an attendee during active batch will add them as unpaired player as well.
 - Manual pairing now only shows new players and unpaired players within selected segment.